Rangi42/polishedcrystal/README.md

    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
    * Allow Unown to learn AncientPower, Stored Power, and Cosmic Power (also make sure Togetic can learn Stored Power, AncientPower, Silver Wind, and Ominous Wind)
    * Silph Co. lets you onto more floors after restoring power; you can buy Repeat, Timer, Quick, and Dusk Balls
+   * Scientist in back of Pewter Museum shows you an Omastar fossil (kept in storage due to its value)
    * Catch more Gen II Pokémon in Johto and Gen I in Kanto ([suggestions](http://www.serebiiforums.com/showthread.php?598425-Am-I-the-only-one-that-gets-mad-that))
       * Make Houndour, Murkrow, Sneasel, Misdreavus, and Larvitar available earlier